 The system is also very read-intensive.
 While other databases might hold 5 TB of “dead” data that is rarely read, Wei’s users query up to 200 TB of diagnostic data continuously, as they consume the data on the RQV analytics dashboard.

-“We can support hundreds of concurrent users and more than 6 million queries every day,” says Wei.
+“We can support hundreds of concurrent users and more than 10 million queries every day,” says Wei.
 “Dashboards might refresh every 20 to 25 minutes.
 As a result, the database must read between 150 and 200 TB of data—hundreds of times, daily.
-With Citus, response times for 75 percent of queries are less than 200 milliseconds.
+With Citus, response times for 75 percent of queries are less than 150 milliseconds.
 For some types of queries, the P75 response times are less than 90 milliseconds.
-And response times for 95% of queries are less than 1 second on one Citus cluster; and less than 3 seconds on the other Citus cluster.”
+And response times for 95% of queries are less than 1 second on both Citus clusters.”

 Scaling out Postgres on Azure with the Citus extension—to power dynamic OLAP cubing